 Drug overdoses occur if the body becomes overloaded with illicit substances or prescription medications.
 Normally, the metabolism detoxifies the substance, thus avoiding harmful effects.
 However, if the threshold that the body can metabolize is breached, the side effects of the drug harm the user mentally and physically.

 There are warning signs indicating an individual may be headed for an overdose.
 Drug and alcohol addiction is very difficult to hide over time.
-Eventually, it rears its evil head and causing havoc.
+Eventually, it rears its evil head and causes havoc.
 There are 5 signs your child may need rehab.

 There are many reasons for substance abuse overdose.
 Eventually, these symptoms come to light and are warning signs.
 Paying attention to these could save the life of your loved one.
 Overdoses may be intentional or accidental, and some of the common causes are: